 Exchanging Detailed Information

-Once the initial suitability of the partner has been confirmed, the next step for the sending and host institutions is to exchange more detailed information on targeted learning outcomes (knowledge, skills and competences), specifically those that expect to be achieved and assessed during a period of geographical mobility, ensuring that these also meet local qualification requirements (see also section on Learning Outcomes).
+Once the initial suitability of the partner has been confirmed, the next step for the sending and host institutions is to exchange more detailed information on targeted learning outcomes (knowledge, skills and competences), specifically those that expect to be achieved and assessed during a period of geographical mobility, ensuring that these also meet local qualification requirements (see also Learning Outcomes).

 At this stage, it can be useful to share and discuss the following:

-- assessment criteria and mechanisms (for example, observed practice, tests, exams) relating to agreed learning outcomes - also see section on Learning Agreement.
+- assessment criteria and mechanisms (for example, observed practice, tests, exams) relating to agreed learning outcomes - see section on Learning Agreement.

 - mechanisms for assessing non-formal or informal learning.